An increasing amount of data is now generated in a variety of disciplines,

 Prerequisites: MS&E 120 or equivalent, and CS 106A or equivalent

 Please take note of the following two course policies.

 On-time attendance at lectures is required, and attendance at discussion sections is encouraged.
 Our aim is to create a collaborative and supportive learning environment.
 One of the best ways to learn the course material is to engage with the lectures by asking questions.
 If you need to miss a class (e.g,. for an illness or sporting event) or will be late, please email Sharad prior to the lecture.
-In-class attendance checks will be periodically carried out throughout the quarter.
+In-class attendance checks may be periodically carried out throughout the quarter.